 The information that is collected for research will be analyzed for many years and it is not possible to know how long this analysis and follow-up will take.
-Therefore, you are allowing access to this information indefinitely.
+Therefore, you are allowing access to your child's information indefinitely.